luciousmc/frontend_practice/exercises/react-props-and-expressions/README.md

 - What are props in React?
 - How do you pass props to a component?
-- How do write JavaScript expressions in JSX?
+- How do you write JavaScript expressions in JSX?